 Raw-edge applique is about as fast and easy as applique gets.
-If you haven’t tried it before I think you’re going to like it, because it’s also a lot of fun.
-And because you can do some seriously cute things with it.
+If you haven’t tried it before I think you’re going to like it because it’s a lot of fun and because you can do some seriously cute things with it.

 I designed these little houses for S’s Roller Skate Dress.
 I had such a good time doing it that I thought you might like to give it a try too.
 I’ve created a template that you can download and use to make the same little houses, and I’ve written up a tutorial about how I did it.

 But don’t limit yourself to these houses.
 Once you know how to do raw-edge applique, you’ll be able to design your own applique, too.

 For this project you’ll need your dress fabric, some coordinating or contrast scraps for the houses themselves, fusible web (I’ll talk about that shortly), a non-stick pressing sheet (I’ll also talk about this), and thread.
 You can print out the house templates here.
 Feel free to re-size these as desired.
 If you print them at 100%, that’s the size I used for S’s dress (which I made in a size 6 and lengthened).